Louis George

 Louis George was a Prussian master watchmaker of the late baroque era.

 Louis George was a descendant of French Huguenots living in Berlin in the third generation.
-Louis George produced mainly daedal watches.
+Louis George produced mainly daedal (that is decorative, intricate and skillfully made) watches.
 Reported makes are: pocket watches, nautical clocks, mechanical odometer, console clocks, long case clocks, dead second watches.

 Working period

 On the 26 December 1769 Louis George applied for the patent as the royal watchmaker and succeeded.
 He was allowed to call himself from now on “Horloger du Roy” — in English, "watchmaker to the king".
 French was the language of the Berlin nobility.

 The literature on Louis George reports different working periods.
 The writer Gerhard Koenig states in his book a working period from 1769 to 1796.
 The address calendar of Berlin lists the Louis George in the editions of the years 1799 and 1801.

 The addresses of Louis George's workshops mentioned at the Berlin Adresskalender are Schlossplatz 10 and 13 (in 1799) and Schlossplatz 10 in (1801), right opposite the Stadtschloss (city palace) of Berlin.
 Starting in 1815 Louis George et compagnie produced lever pocket watches, most probably a son of the royal watchmaker.